cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

     return sig_share
 ~~~

-The output of this procedure is a signature share and group commitment share.
+The output of this procedure is a signature share.
+Each signer then sends
-Each signer then sends these shares back to the collector; see
+these shares back to the collector; see {{encode-sig-share}} for encoding
-{{encode-sig-share}} for encoding recommendations.
-Each signer MUST delete
+recommendations.
+Each signer MUST delete the nonce and corresponding commitment
-the nonce and corresponding commitment after this round completes.
+after this round completes.

 Upon receipt from each Signer, the Coordinator MUST validate the input
-signature and commitment shares using DeserializeElement for each.
-If validation
+signature using DeserializeElement.
+If validation fails, the Coordinator MUST abort
-fails, the Coordinator MUST abort the protocol.
-If validation succeeds, the
+the protocol.
+If validation succeeds, the Coordinator then verifies the set of
-Coordinator then verifies the set of signature shares using the following procedure.
+signature shares using the following procedure.

 ## Signature Share Verification and Aggregation {#frost-aggregation}